saiteja104/Retail-Store-Sales-Data/README.md

 AverageTransactionValue
 StoreSize
 ProductVariety
-Tasks
+Project Overview
 Data Preprocessing:

-Handle missing values.
-Normalize/scale numerical features to bring them to a common scale for K-Means.
+Handled missing values by imputing them where necessary.
+Normalized all numerical features, such as AnnualSales, CustomerSatisfactionScore, MonthlyFootTraffic, etc., to ensure consistency in the K-Means algorithm.
 Optimal Number of Clusters (Elbow Method):

-Use the Elbow Method to identify the optimal number of clusters by plotting the within-cluster sum of squares (WCSS) against the number of clusters.
+Applied the Elbow Method to determine the optimal number of clusters.
+This involved plotting the within-cluster sum of squares (WCSS) for various cluster counts and identifying the "elbow" point.
 K-Means Clustering:

-Apply the K-Means algorithm to the preprocessed data to cluster stores based on their sales performance metrics.
+Implemented the K-Means clustering algorithm on the preprocessed data to segment the retail stores into clusters.
-Visualization:
+Cluster Visualization:

-Visualize the resulting clusters using a scatter plot to display how stores are grouped based on their sales performance metrics.
+Visualized the clusters using a scatter plot.
+The clusters were distinguished by color, showcasing how different stores group together based on performance metrics.
 Cluster Interpretation:

-Analyze the characteristics of each cluster, focusing on key metrics such as AnnualSales, CustomerSatisfactionScore, MonthlyFootTraffic, and others to understand the performance of each group.
+Examined the characteristics of each cluster by focusing on key performance metrics such as AnnualSales, CustomerSatisfactionScore, MonthlyFootTraffic, and more.
+Summarized the performance traits for each group of stores.